kshootmania/ksm-chart-format/kson_format.md

     AudioInfo?    audio;       // audio-related data
     CameraInfo?   camera;      // camera-related data
     BGInfo?       bg;          // background-related data
-    EditorInfo?   editor;      // (OPTIONAL) data used only in editors CompatInfo?   compat;      // (OPTIONAL) compatibility data with KSH format ImplInfo?     impl;        // (OPTIONAL) data that is sure to be for a specific client }
+    EditorInfo?   editor;      // (OPTIONAL SUPPORT) data used only in editors CompatInfo?   compat;      // (OPTIONAL SUPPORT) compatibility data with KSH format ImplInfo?     impl;        // (OPTIONAL SUPPORT) data that is sure to be for a specific client }
 ```